flybywiresim/website/src/posts/a380x-full-speed-ahead.md

 Tilting landing gear, with realistic NWS (Nose Wheel Steering) and BWS (Body Wheel Steering), with high-detail modelling and textures, powered by 5000 PSI Hydraulic lines, valves and actuators which are fully and realistically simulated.

-We've also managed to implement HCF (Heading Control Function) which assists taxi operations by countering any crosswind or ground slope without ay pilot input.
+We have also managed to implement HCF (Heading Control Function) which assists taxi operations by countering any crosswind or ground slope without ay pilot input.

 #### FlyPadOS v3 and Aircraft Configuration